Money math · cashier drill

 Top 10 scores from this browser.
 Play a round and your best ones land here.

-How to play
+How to make change.

 A quick, practical guide to counting change back to a customer — the method actual cashiers use, written for anyone who never learned it or hasn't done it in twenty years.
 Drill it above, then read the notes below when something doesn't click.